CarolineXZ/cs230/README.md

 https://github.com/karpathy/nanoGPT
 https://github.com/danielgrittner/nanoGPT-LoRA/blob/master/model.py

-In our github, we simply copy all the code we used above into this repo for milestone check-in purpose.
+In our github, we simply copy all the code we used from above into this repo for milestone check-in purpose.
 We didn't merge the changes with the main repository they belong to yet.
 The majority of the code are from the source above.